bmshahrier/boston-house-price-prediction/README.md

 ![alt text](https://github.com/bmshahrier/boston-house-price-prediction/blob/master/plots/scatter-RM-MEDV-LSTAT-MEDV.png "Scatter Plot")

 From the scatter plots we can see that the `MEDV` or prices increase as the value of `RM` increases linearly.
 There are few outliers and the data seems to be capped at 50.
 And the prices tend to decrease with an increase in `LSTAT`.
-Though it doesn’t look to be following exactly a linear line.

-**Based on the above observations I have choosed `RM` and `LSTAT` as dependent features to predict independent feature `MEDV` or Price.**
+**Based on the above observations I have choosed `RM` and `LSTAT` as independent features to predict dependent feature `MEDV` or Price.**

 ### Model Creation and Testing